Keele Campus: Victor Phillip Dahdaleh Building (Formerly TEL)

 The Victor Phillip Dahdaleh building, colloquially referred to as the TEL Building (its former name), is located at 88 The Pond Road and was considered to be "cutting edge" during its initial inception.
-The building features 345,000 sq/ft of floor space, 31 classrooms, 42 computer labs, three library and resource centres, a virtual reality centre, a 4000+ student capacity and cost $84 million to build.
+The building features 345,000 sq/ft (32,050 m2) of floor space, 31 classrooms, 42 computer laboratories, three library and resource centres, a virtual reality centre, a 4000+ student capacity and cost $84 million to build.
 It was launched as a joint venture between York University and Seneca College as one of their "SuperBuild" projects.
 Construction began in November 2001 and was completed shortly after the building opened in September 2003.
 The building features modern architecture with large open spaces, sharply designed walls and incorporates smart technology throughout the building such as multipurpose Wi-Fi in both the 2.4 and 5.8 GHz bands.
 The building is named for York alumnus and businessperson Victor P. Dahdaleh.